cloudwalk/op-stack-devnet/single-node-no-docker.md

     * `faultGameGenesisBlock` -- is the block number for genesis.
     * `faultGameGenesisOutputRoot` -- is the output root for the genesis block.
     * `preimageOracleMinProposalSize` is the minimum number of bytes that a large preimage oracle proposal can be.
-    * `PreimageOracleChallengePeriod` -- is the number of seconds that challengers have to challenge a large preimage proposal.
+    * `preimageOracleChallengePeriod` -- is the number of seconds that challengers have to challenge a large preimage proposal.
+    * `l2GenesisCanyonTimeOffset` -- is the number of seconds after genesis block that Canyon hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
+    * `l2GenesisDeltaTimeOffset` -- is the number of seconds after genesis block that Delta hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
+    * `l2GenesisEcotoneTimeOffset` -- is the number of seconds after genesis block that Ecotone hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.

-## 7. Deploy the Create2 Factory (Optional)
+## Step 5.
+Deploy the Create2 Factory (Optional)

 >   This step is typically only necessary if you are deploying your OP Stack chain to custom L1 chain.
 If you are deploying your OP Stack chain to Sepolia, you can safely skip this step.